aniket-bhadra/Chat-app-using-MERN-stack/README.md

 <img src="READMEASSETS/chatPage.png" alt="Chat Dashboard" width="800"/>

-_Access all your conversations with message previews and profile avatars in one centralized interface._
+*A centralized view of conversations with message previews and user avatars.*

 ---